wilsonmar/wilsonmar.github.io/_posts/2018-09-07-git-config.md

 Here is a hands-on instructions and software to get those new to Git productive for professional usage using a local Git client.

+PROTIP: This integrates (implements) <a target="_blank" href="https://wilsonmar.github.io/github-data-security/">actions that block possible leak of data in my "GitHub Data Security" blog article</a>.

 This is designed to offer maximum depth at minimum time because I've spent a lot of time on <strong>sequencing</strong> learning and on time-saving <strong>automation</strong>.

 ## Stages to install software and run